 So where should we dive in?
 That depends on what you already know and what you’d like to find out, but let’s play it safe and start with some basic terminology.

-Dental plans typically include a deductible, most likely in the range of $25-50.
+Dental plans typically include a deductible, most likely in the range of $25 to $50.
 A deductible is the amount that a member is required to pay before insurance benefits kick in.
-For example, if an individual deductible is $50, that member is required to pay for the first $50 of dental care before taking advantage of dental insurance.
+For example, if an individual deductible is $50, that member is required to pay for the first $50 of dental care before taking advantage of insurance.
 Deductibles for family plans are often limited to a family deductible.
 This means that if a family plan included a family deductible of $150, coverage would begin once the $150 deductible was met, even if the individual deductibles had not yet been met.
 In most plans, but not all, deductibles are waived for Diagnostic & Preventive services (see below).
 Why?
-Well, insurance companies want members to go to the dentist and get checked out and prevent major issues.
+Well, insurance companies want members to go to the dentist and get checked out to prevent major issues.
 Makes sense, right?

 - Diagnostic & preventative